 Chinese model Liu Wen boasts a resumé listing a series of industry firsts, marking her as one of the most successful Asian models in the industry.
 Along with becoming the first Asian model to appear in campaigns for Estée Lauder and to walk as a Victoria’s Secret Angel, Wen has also walked a record 74 shows in New York, London, Milan, and Paris for the Autumn/Winter 2009 season, followed by 70 for Spring/Summer 2010, making her the second most-booked catwalk model that year.
-Dubbed as "China’s first bona fide supermodel" by The New York Times in 2012, Wen has been ranked third in a list of the industry’s ‘Top 50 Models’ compiled by models.com and was also ranked 5th on Forbes’s list of top earning models in 2013.
+Dubbed as "China’s first bona fide supermodel" by The New York Times in 2012.

-Wen has landed covers for influential publications such as T magazine, i-D, Lula, WWD and Vogue Portugal along with several editions of Vogue China.
-The in-demand model has also featured in several editorials for Harper’s Bazaar, Dazed & Confused, Vogue Australia and French Vogue.
+Recently, Wen landed the cover of Vogue China’s November issue with Apple Watch’s editorial debut.
+The in-demand model has also featured in several editorials for Harper’s Bazaar, Dazed & Confused, American and French Vogue.